NickDJM/accessible-menu/docs/classes/baseMenuToggle.md

 Sets the open state of the toggle to "true", runs the [expand](#expand) and [closeSiblings](#closeSiblings) methods.

-Will also set the controlled menu's focus state to "self" and the parent menu's focus state to "none".
+Will also set the controlled menu's focus state to "self" and the parent menu's focus state to "child".

 ### preview